Belan-Mihail/drf_api_paint_picture/README.md

 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used for validation of python files.
 - [Psycopg2](https://www.psycopg.org/docs/) was used as a PostgreSQL database adapter for Python
 - [Pillow](https://pillow.readthedocs.io/en/stable/) was used for image processing and validation
+- [Paint](https://getpaint.net/) was used for create default avatar and pictures image

 ## Agile